LarsBesselmann/WCA-EJA-GettingStarted/README.md

     As you can see, the code to get the server name and the initialContext have been adjusted automatically to work for Liberty.

+13. Close the comparison view to switch back to the **Modernize to Liberty** tab.